 Let’s take a look at how you can retain your customers and attract new ones by maintaining good air quality.

 Healthy air is essential for a health club

-Your clients are likely coming to your place because they would like to improve their health or maintain it through routine exercise.
-As health-conscious individuals, they probably will not overlook poor indoor air quality.
-As one who owns or manages a health club or gym you want return customers and to grow your business.
-You certainly do not want to drive customers away because of poor indoor air quality and inadequate gym ventilation.
+Your clients are coming to your place because they want to improve their health or maintain it through exercise.
+As health-conscious individuals, they will not overlook poor indoor air quality that puts their health at risk.
+Don’t drive customers away because of inadequate gym ventilation.